aws-samples/aws-cloudformation-sap-commerce/README.md

 # SAP Commerce 1905 on AWS
 ## Introduction

-There are two versions of SAP Commerce, one is available from SAP as a SaaS solution and another on that is available for customers who prefer to manage their own commerce software stack.
-This solution deploys the on-premise version leveraging AWS technologies.
+This solution deploys the on-premise version of SAP Commerce 1905 on AWS.
 By deploying this solution on the AWS Cloud, you can take advantage of the fully managed services along with the flexibility to tailor the architecture choices for your infrastructure.

 ## Deployment Guide

 This CloudFormation template helps you rapidly deploy an SAP Commerce system on an EC2 instance for demo and development.
 Please note that this is not designed for production.
-Deployment Steps
+This cloudformation use the SAP installer recipes included with SAP Commerce to set up a preconfigured environment quickly using the default HSQLDB.

 Step 1.
 Prepare an AWS account
 1. This involves signing up for an AWS account, choosing a region, VPC, security group and an IAM role for Amazon EC2.
 If you don't already have an AWS account.
 Follow the step-by-step instruction, see the [AWS account deployment guide]( https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).